-The March 2005 Inspection identified the EDC dam between Non Pareil and Falgstaff a distance of 8-9 miles (14 km) as being in a very poor condition.
-It was considered that the existing dam was so severely damaged by historic slips, poor maintenance and deep excavations directly at the downstream toe, that remedial works to this structure would be costly and difficult, with the view that an entirely new dam downstream would be more appropriate.
+The March 2005 Inspection identified the EDC dam between Non Pareil and Flagstaff a distance of 8-9 miles (14 km) as being in a very poor condition.
+It was considered that the existing dam was so severely damaged by historic slips, poor maintenance and deep excavations directly at the upstream and downstream toes, that remedial works to this structure would be costly and difficult, with the view that an entirely new dam downstream would be more appropriate.

 The existing dam is narrow, re-construction of the dam on the same alignment as the existing dam is constrained by a deep (10 feet or more in places) borrow trench on the downstream side and perimeter channel of the conservancy on the upstream side.
 Re-construction would therefore require considerable filling out on one or both sides.
 In addition the dam is founded on weak pegasse soils and has suffered extensive cracking and slippages.
-Hence the conclusion that a new dam is preferred to re-construction.
+Hence the conclusion that a new dam is preferred to reconstruction.

-203833/01/A - 30 June 2005/A-10 of 5 C:\Documents and Settings\kir09835\My Documents\Guyana Cons Emergency UNDP\DraftMediumTermReport\MediumTermReport.doc/amk Construction of a new dam a short distance downstream could be constructed to current water impoundment dam standards.
+Construction of a new dam a short distance downstream could be constructed to current water impoundment dam standards.
 However it would still be founded on pegasse.
 Thus an alternative, construction along the crown dam should be considered.
 A new dam would require construction of new head regulators along that section of dam.